Relative Wavefront Error Correction Over a 2.4 km Free-Space Optical Link via Machine Learning

 The reference and signal were frequency shifted by ${\Delta f = 50}$~kHz during transmission.
 This shift formed a heterodyne beat in each HG mode, resulting in derivations of the reference mode powers $P_{mn,R}$, signal mode powers $P_{mn,S}$, and the relative mode phase errors (MPEs) $\Delta\phi_{mn}$, via Hilbert transformation~\cite{Brandwood2012}.
-The relative MPEs represent the differential phase errors in each HG mode, ${\Delta\phi_{mn} = \Delta\phi_{mn,R} - \Delta\phi_{mn,S}}$, where $\Delta\phi_{mn,R}$ and $\Delta\phi_{mn,S}$ are the arguments of the HG mode complex coefficients, $c_{mn}$, of the reference and signal, respectively.
+The relative MPEs represent the differential phase errors in each HG mode, ${\Delta\phi_{mn} = \Delta\phi_{mn,R} - \Delta\phi_{mn,S}}$, a modal representation of the relative WFEs, where $\Delta\phi_{mn,R}$ and $\Delta\phi_{mn,S}$ are the arguments of the HG mode complex coefficients, $c_{mn}$, of the reference and signal, respectively.
 Importantly, we verified that the 50~kHz frequency shift had an inconsequential contribution to the relative MPEs during lab experimentation, when we cycled the signal frequency by $\pm$50~kHz, relative to the reference.

 The relative MPE variances derived from our measurements, $\mathrm{Var}(\Delta\phi_{mn})$, are shown as the red bars in Fig.~\ref{fig:dphi_est_var} for all campaigns.
 The variance was lowest for the HG$_{00}$ mode in the morning and evening campaigns, whilst it was lowest for the HG$_{01}$ mode in the noon campaign.
-We note for the noon campaign a spike for the HG$_{20}$ mode, which we believe can be attributed to the low signal-mode power observed in the HG$_{20}$ mode for that campaign.
+We note for the noon campaign a spike for the HG$_{20}$ mode, which we believe can be attributed to the low signal-mode power observed in the HG$_{20}$ mode for that campaign (an average of $\sim0.3\%$ of total power at the receiver).
 As can be seen, the derived variances were different for each campaign, indicating that relative MPEs will vary not only between experimental setups, but also between campaigns when using the same setup.
 Focusing on the two-dimensional insets in Fig.~\ref{fig:dphi_est_var}, the off-diagonal terms show the covariances of the modes.
 It can be immediately seen that there was a weak relationship between the variation of relative MPEs in one mode and the variation of relative MPEs in another.